anushka2024cse-lang/smg-vendor-portal/README.md

 4. Open a Pull Request

 ---
-*Maintained by Roshan Branch Team*
+*Maintained by SMG Development Team*